 Cahal Dallat & Anne-Marie Fyfe : a talk on Causley’s musical origins and influences, illustrated with readings and new musical settings of his poems performed on multiple instruments

-Keith James: ‘Duende’ : a performance of poems by Garcia Lorca, Allende, Neruda, Marques, William Blake and Dylan Thomas, all set to music by the performer
+Keith James: ‘Duende’ : a performance of poems by Garcia Lorca, Allende, Neruda, and Marques, all set to music by the performer

 Jeff Cloves & Tony Poole : an evening of original and revived material, from a double-act featuring a pop-poet and columnist alongside a singer-songwriter and guitarist

 Launceston Youth Theatre performing two ‘pop cantatas’

 Anna-Maria Murphy & Rick Williams : a local words-and-music pair of Festival regulars present a fresh blend of material — including Rick’s settings of Causley poems — in the intimate, evocative setting of Cyprus Well

 Val Bugden Cawsey : an anthology session of popular poetry pieces, as presented by a professional speaker and entertainer

 ‘Mongolica’ : an open-air performance of the music and dance of Mongolia

 LADS (the Launceston Amateur Dramatic Society) presents rehearsed readings of four rarely-performed short plays by Charles Causley